Q'orianka Kilcher

 Q'orianka Waira Qoiana Kilcher (/ˌkɒriˈæŋkə ˈkɪltʃər/; born February 11, 1990) is an American actress.
 Her best known film roles are Pocahontas in Terrence Malick's 2005 film The New World, and Kaʻiulani in Princess Kaiulani (2009).
 In 2020, she starred in a recurring role on the Paramount Network show Yellowstone.

 Early life

 Kilcher was born in Schweigmatt, Baden-Württemberg, West Germany.
 Her name Q'orianka means "Golden Eagle" in Quechua.
 Her father is of Quechua–Huachipaeri background from Peru, while her mother, Saskia Kilcher, is an American human rights activist of Swiss origin.
-When Kilcher was two, she and her mother moved to Kapaʻa, Hawaii where her brother Kainoa was born.
+When Kilcher was two, she and her mother moved to Kapaʻa, Hawaii.

-Growing up in Hawaii, Kilcher was inspired by the local culture and started hula dancing at the age of five.
-She also trained in Tahitian dance and West African, as well as ballet, hip hop and modern dance.
-In 1997, Kilcher won Ballet Hawaii's Young Choreographer Award at age seven.

-She was selected to compete at the international Tahitian Dance Competition in San Jose, California, in 1996 and 1997.
-She performed in over fifty professional dance performances island-wide.
-As a member of the Waikiki Singers, she was chosen to be the soprano soloist, performing Schubert's Mass in G and Amahl and the Night Visitors by Gian Carlo Menotti.
-At the age of six years, Kilcher was the first child to study classical voice at the University of Hawaii with Laurance Paxton.
-She also studied drama with Bill Ogilvie at the Diamond Head Theater.
-When she was six, her mother booked her at venues as a featured singer and opening act to some of Hawaii's greats, such as Willie K (Kahaiali'i) among others.

-In 1999, her mother moved the family to California.
-Kilcher started to sing and dance for tourist donations, busking on the Third Street Promenade in Santa Monica.